 Case Study of High City-Wide ROI: Jakarta, Indonesia

 With 28 million people living in the greater metro area, Jakarta is the largest city in the world without a metro system—and also home to some of the world’s worst traffic jams.
-The resulting emissions from vehicles, along with smoke from the burning of forests and agricultural land, contribute to dangerous levels of PM—not just for Jakarta but much of surrounding region, too.
+The resulting emissions from vehicles, along with smoke from the burning of forests and agricultural land, contribute to dangerous levels of PM—not just for Jakarta but much of the surrounding region, too.

 While the Indonesian government has taken steps in recent years to control pollution and prevent illegal burnings, Jakarta would still see a high ROI from tree plantings compared to other global cities, especially for PM reduction.
 An annual investment equivalent to US$4 per person could bring significant temperature and PM-level reductions for nearly 4 million people in the city.